dudekluk/itflow-exploratory-testing/README.md

 - Click on the padlock icon.
 - Observe the password innput.

-**Expected Result**: The padlock icon should be purely decorative and not have any interactive functionality.
+**Expected result**: The padlock icon should be purely decorative and not have any interactive functionality.
 Clicking on it should not reveal the password.
-**Actual Result**: Clicking on the padlock icon reveals the password, potentially compromising sensitive information.
+**Actual result**: Clicking on the padlock icon reveals the password, potentially compromising sensitive information.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/55585d8f-1e92-4994-916b-65b9b3b40345